Black Adam: DC Rebirth (2016–2018)

 In order for Black Adam to distract the Shazam Family while he and Doctor Sivana went to the Monsterlands to free the Monster Society of Evil, Mister Mind summoned the Seven Deadly Enemies of Man who assist him in attacking Shazam and Lady Shazam up to the point where Shazam shared his powers with his biological father C.C.
 Batson.
 There was a flux in the powers between C.C.
-Batson and Mary Bromfield that affected their fight with Black Adam and the Seven Deadly Enemies of Man.
-This went back and forth until the Wizard teleported them to Wozenderlands before Black Adam and the Seven Deadly Enemies of Man can do their next attack.
-After C.C. uses his powers to send Mamaragan back to the Rock of Eternity, Black Adam arrives and starts to strangle C.C. while stating that he is with Mister Mind in his plot.
-C.C. starts to cast a spell to separate Black Adam's soul from his body and send it to the Darklands.
+Batson and Mary Bromfield that affected their fight with Adam and the Seven Deadly Enemies of Man.
+This went back and forth until the Wizard teleported them to Wozenderlands before Adam and the Seven Deadly Enemies of Man can attack.
+After C.C. returns Mamaragan to the Rock of Eternity, Adam arrives and starts to strangle C.C. while stating that he is with Mister Mind in his plot.
+C.C. starts to cast a spell to separate Adam's soul from his body and send it to the Darklands.
 He will be torn between realms as a way for him to see his family again.
 It turned out that C.C. is the real host of Mister Mind.
-The Shazam Family comments on the magic used on Black Adam when they see his body prior to their fight with the Monster Society of Evil.
-Scapegoat and Red Queen note that Black Adam is immobilized as he refused to follow Mister Mind.
-When Mister Mind was defeated, the spell on Black Adam was broken as he helps Shazam to fight Superboy-Prime.
-While blaming Billy for opening the doors to the Magiclands, Black Adam advises Shazam to undo the spell that would unite the Magiclands into one.
+The Shazam Family comments on the magic used on Adam when they see his body prior to their fight with the Monster Society of Evil.
+Scapegoat and Red Queen note that Adam is immobilized as he refused to follow Mister Mind.
+When Mister Mind was defeated, the spell on Adam was broken as he helps Shazam to fight Superboy-Prime.
+While blaming Billy for opening the doors to the Magiclands, Adam advises Shazam to undo the spell that would unite the Magiclands into one.
 Both of them quoted "Shazam" to take out Superboy-Prime, realizing that he was still somewhat vulnerable to magic but needing to use greater power to actively defeat him.
-As Adam is starting to turn to dust, Shazam was able to restore him by reclaiming the powers he placed in C.C.
+Adam begins to turn to dust, but Shazam restores him by reclaiming the powers he placed in C.C.
 Batson.
-Once the spell was undone, Black Adam flew off advising Shazam not to open the doors to the Magiclands again.
-Mamaragan later notes that Shazam will see that Black Adam will eventually get a full redemption.
+Once the spell was undone, Adam flew off advising Shazam not to open the doors to the Magiclands again.
+Mamaragan later notes that Shazam will see that Adam will eventually get a full redemption.